john221wick/gpuSchedularSN/Readme.md

 2. Fake gpu - For running in Nvidia gpus, i have added **gpu_fake.c** file, which containes four A100(80GB) and there is 2 NVLink, and 4 pcie connection
 3. Right now - I am running in macos so there is gpu detection in the beginning itself

+# Phase 2 and 3 done

+1. I added and tested topology matrix, which is basically for gpus which are made basically about connection of gpus to gpus
+2. Added a scorer, which basically finds the best combination of n gpus from the topology matrix with backtracking

 # Technical Decisions i took

 When building with Go + CGo, there is a problem.
 Go scans the package directory for `.c` files even when CGo is disabled (like when you do `go build -tags mock`).
 So if I put the C files next to the Go files, the mock build breaks.
 To fix this I put all C files in a subdirectory `internal/agent/gpu/` and reference them from the CGo bridge with `#cgo CFLAGS: -I${SRCDIR}/gpu` and `#include "gpu.c"`.